Motivation

 Interface Naming

-…provided, that is, that the interfaces are in the same order as on my ax³ here, which they might not be, even if you also have an ax³ there!
-If they're swapped on your local combination of hardware and firmware, you will have to change the name parameter above accordingly.
+…provided, that is, that the interfaces are in the same order as on my Chateau PRO ax and ax³ units here, which they might not be, even if you happen to have the “same” AP there!
+I have received reliable reports that the interfaces might be swapped, requiring you to change the name

 Transitional WPA+PSK